Hoarding Cleanup Tips

-Some people find it very hard to dispose of things that have no value.
-Many Australians suffer from compulsive hoarding, a psychological disorder that is characterized by inability to dispose of items that do not have worth.
+Some people find it very difficult to dispose of things that have no value.
+Statistics show that many Australians suffer from compulsive hoarding, a psychological disorder that is characterised by the inability to dispose of items that do not have worth.
 Hoarders find it very difficult to discard items like newspapers, junk mail, garbage, consumer goods, and other materials.
 When piled up, these materials can cause unsanitary and dangerous conditions.
-Hoarding can also lead to disability and even eviction.

-- Since there are unsanitary items in a hoarder’s house, make sure you are fully protected with the right gear such as rubber gloves, breathing mask, and goggles.
+- Since there are unsanitary item in a hoarder’s house, make sure you are fully protected with the right gear such as rubber gloves, breathing masks, and goggles.

-- Prepare a staging area where you can use to sort things out.
+- Prepare a staging area that you can use to sort things out.
 You also need to prepare an area where you can take trash and debris.

 - It is better to use a ‘slowly but surely’ approach in hoarding cleanup.
-If you do not have patience in cleaning and just want to throw away every object that you come across, you won’t succeed.
+If you do not have patience in cleaning and just want to throw away every object that you can come across, you will not succeed.
 Throwing away all objects that you see is not a good thing to do because there may be salvageable items.
-Make sure you talk about these items with the owner.
-Make him decide which ones are to be donated to charity and which ones are to stay home.
+Make sure that you talk about the items with the owner.
+Make them decide which ones are to be donated to charity and which ones are to stay home.

-- Make sure you inspect items that may have expired like food.
-Clean and sterilise dishware and flatware.
+- Clean and sterilise dishware and flatware.
 Inspect paper products if they are contaminated.

 - When you think you cannot handle the task or if it becomes impossible to do it alone, you can call a professional hoarding and squalor cleanup company like AllAces Cleaning & Restoration to help you.